Marcia P. Coggs Health and Human Services Center

 Early in her career, Coggs said, “My mission is to work for social change.
 Period.
 When I say social change, that is self-explanatory: human needs.”
 Milwaukee County’s Human Services building at 1220 W. Vliet St. was renamed in her honor in late 2003 after Coggs passed away at the age of 75.

-A photo rendering of the Marcia P. Coggs Health and Human Services Center
+Milwaukee celebrates new Marcia P. Coggs Health & Human Services Center

-A photo rendering of the Marcia P. Coggs Health and Human Services Center
+The new Marcia P. Coggs Health & Human Services Center is officially open.

-A photo rendering of the Marcia P. Coggs Health and Human Services Center
+On June 13th, Milwaukee County Leaders Celebrated the Grand Opening of the New $32M Marcia P. Coggs Health & Human Services Center

 Progress report: New Marcia P. Coggs Health & Human Services Center